Northern Quezon College

 Northern Quezon College Incorporated is a college institution in Infanta, Quezon, Philippines.

 History

-The Northern Quezon College Inc. formerly Northern Quezon Cooperative College (NQCC), Infanta Community College (ICC) started operating during the second semester of 1968–1969 with the initial enrolment of thirty eight (38) students.
-The management of the school was entrusted to the Division Superintendent of schools with the authority of the former Secretary of Education the Honorable Secretary Juan Manuel.
+The Northern Quezon College Inc., formerly Northern Quezon Cooperative College (NQCC), Infanta Community College (ICC), started operating during the second semester of 1968–1969 with the initial enrolment of thirty eight (38) students.
+The management of the school was entrusted to the Division Superintendent of schools with the authority of the former Secretary of Education, Juan Manuel.

-Then the management of the college was entrusted to a Board of Trustees.
-Composed of eleven members, the Municipal Mayor, Honorary member, President of the College the incumbent Principal of the Infanta Provincial High School, the division superintendent, as consultant.
+The management of the college was then entrusted to a board of trustees, composed of eleven members: the Municipal Mayor, Honorary member, President of the College, the incumbent Principal of the Infanta Provincial High School, and the division superintendent, as consultant.